 - The salary will be defined according to HI’s existing salary scale

-- Based in Aden, with frequent movements to the field (outside Sana’a)
+- Based in Hajjah, with frequent movements to the field (outside Sana’a)

 - Start: ASAP

-- 30 day leave/year + benefits (transport allowance, health insurance, life insurance)
+- 30 days of leave per year + benefits (transport allowance, health insurance, life insurance)

 - The working hours are the following: 8:00 to 16:30 (with 30 minutes lunch break) from Sunday to Thursday.